alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 - coverage reports
 - built-in assertions
 - automatic mocking

-- simple spying
+and other niceties.
 I'll be sure to point them out as we go along.

-It's worth noting that there's been a lot of discussion in the community about the right formula for testing applications.
+It's worth noting that there's been discussion in the community about the right formula for testing applications.
 The conventional wisdom was to aim for a <a href="https://martinfowler.com/bliki/TestPyramid.html" target="_blank">pyramid-style</a> methodology, where unit testing is the most abundant type of tests available for the service, followed by component and integration tests and finally reaching end-to-end (E2E) tests at the top.

 Another model would be the venerable Kent C. Dodds' testing trophy.
 In short, the mantra is: